IBM-Bluemix-Docs/mass-data-migration/getting-started.md

         <td>Review the order</td>
         <td>Review and confirm details about your order.</td>
       </tr>
       <caption style="caption-side:bottom;">Table 1.
-Describes the {{site.data.keyword.mdms_short}} request options</caption>
+Describes the {{site.data.keyword.mdms_short}} request workflow</caption>
     </table>

-    When you pick a delivery location for your device, consider the weight of the device and accessibility.
+    When you select a delivery location for your device, consider the weight of the device and accessibility.
 The device weighs 66 pounds, and it comes equipped with wheels and pop-up handle for maneuvering.
     {: tip}

 5. Read the {{site.data.keyword.mdms_short}} service agreement, and then select the **{{site.data.keyword.mdms_short}} Services Agreement** check box.